syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-lists.md

 ## Get list value

-You can get the string that represents the appearance of **list value of the paragraph** in the Word document using the `ListString` API.
+You can get the string that represents the appearance of **the list value of the paragraph** in the Word document using the `ListString` API.

-This API holds the static string of the list value recently calculated while saving the document as Text.
+This API holds the static string of the list value recently calculated while saving the document as text.
 It is not updated automatically for each modification done in the Word document.
-Hence, you should either invoke the `getText()` method of `WordDocument` or save the Word document as Text to get the actual list value from this API.
+Hence, you should either invoke the `getText()` method of `WordDocument` or save the Word document as text to get the actual list value from this API.

-The following example shows how to **get a string that represents the appearance of list value of the paragraph**.
+The following example shows how to **get a string that represents the appearance of the list value of the paragraph**.

 {% tabs %}